-Undergraduate members of Eta Sigma Phi are invited to submit papers for consideration for presentation at the convention on Saturday April 18, 2020 at Carthage College in Kenosha, WI.
+Undergraduate members of Eta Sigma Phi are invited to submit papers for consideration for presentation at the convention on Saturday April 17, 2021 virtually.
 Creative works and artistic performances (musical, dramatic, etc.) may be proposed in lieu of a paper.
 The papers will be reviewed anonymously, and the members (usually 4) whose papers are selected for reading at the convention will have their registration fees refunded.
 Students should be certain that they will be able to attend the convention before submitting papers.

 1. The presentation should deal with some aspect of classical civilizations, classical language, or the classical tradition; they should be directed to an undergraduate audience.
 (A paper written for a class is acceptable.)

 2. Members proposing an artistic performance should submit a digital file along with a detailed written description of the performance, its goals, and its relevance to classical civilization.

 3. The paper should be about eight double-spaced pages in length, to be read in 15 minutes or in 20 minutes if there are illustrations.

 4. The paper should be submitted as it will be presented.
 A summary presentation via PowerPoint or other media may not be substituted at a later date.